Republicans fail to pass a 'skinny' Obamacare repeal bill

 Senate Republicans failed to pass their pared-down Obamacare repeal bill on vote of 49-51 in a dramatic late night vote that caps a months-long process of trying to fulfill a seven-year promise to repeal the Affordable Care Act.

-Three Republican senators, Susan Collins, John McCain and Lisa Murkowski, and all Democrats voted in opposition to the bill.
-Vice President Mike Pence was brought in to break the tie but his vote was not necessary.
+Three Republican senators, Susan Collins, John McCain and Lisa Murkowski, and all Democrats voted in opposition to the bill, dealing a stinging defeat to President Donald Trump, who made repeal of Obamacare a key promise of his 2016 campaign.

-Republican leaders, including Vice President Mike Pence pressed McCain on his vote for nearly an hour while the Senate waited in tense anticipation.
+Republican leaders, including Vice President Mike Pence pressed McCain on his vote for nearly an hour in the chamber while Senators waited in tense anticipation.
 McCain's eventual no vote was met by cheers among Democratic Senators.

 "This is clearly a disappointment," Senate Majority Leader Mitch McConnell, R-Ky., said after the vote.
 "It's time to move on."